StyraInc/opa-kafka-plugin/README.md

 Use DEBUG or TRACE for debugging.

 In a busy Kafka cluster it might be good to tweak the cache since it may produce a lot of log entries in Open Policy Agent, especially if decision logs are turned on.
 If the policy isn't dynamically updated very often it's recommended to cache a lot to improve performance and reduce the amount of log entries.

+## Monitoring
+The plugin exposes some metrics that can be useful in operation.
+* `opa.authorizer:type=authorization-result`
+    * `authorized-request-count`: number of allowed requests
+    * `unauthorized-request-count`: number of denied requests
+* `opa.authorizer:type=request-handle`
+    * `request-to-opa-count`: number of HTTP request sent to OPA to get authorization result
+    * `cache-hit-rate`: Cache hit rate.
+Cache miss rate should be `1 - cache-hit-rate`
+    * `cache-usage-percentage`: the ratio of cache size over maximum cache capacity